Girl Scout Gold Award® Highest Award for Girls in Gr. 9-12

 Step Two: Watch training video

 - View online video course (Windows Media Player required); be sure to view the videos at 100% (or original size); they will look blurry if viewed larger.
+If you do not have Windows Media Player, you may access the video on YouTube here.

 - Download a PDF of the PowerPoint Training slides featured during the on-line training; click here.